burntraisin/burntraisin-site/content/blog/2024-11-28-kyocera-902kc/index.md

 ### Bluetooth & Music

 Bluetooth works with the AirPods Pros (2nd Gen) and it pairs nicely.
 I'm sure wired headphones or earbuds would also work so long as they are USB-C. My friend Gene ([@spicydorite](https://www.instagram.com/spicydorite/)) told me that [this analog dongle](https://www.amazon.com/dp/B01N0ZYNV8?ref=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&ref_=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&social_share=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&peakEvent=2&dealEvent=0&skipTwisterOG=1) works with the phone!
 He has a Kyocera 903KC, which is very similar to the 902KC, and confirmed it works.
 I use Spotify Lite and download the playlists I want when I'm on the go.
+Update: I ordered the dongle and it works!

 As for the drive, bluetooth pairs with the Mazda3 (2016) and the CX-30 (2024).
 The media controls also work in both cars!
+I tried pairing the phone with my friend's Audi S5 (2024) but it failed.

 ### Tips